binary-river/tips/bash-tips.md

   echo "false!"
  fi
 ```
- : Colon also can be used in condition.<br>
 `: ${HOSTNAME?} ${USER?} ${MAIL?}`
  : Print error messages if one or more of variables given not set